-After a 10 year absence, the French Grand Prix makes its return to the Formula 1 schedule.
-In 2018, the race will be held on June 24th at 4:10 PM local time on the Circuit Paul Ricard.
-The practice rounds for this race will be held on Friday the 22nd, and Saturday the 23rd.
+After a 10 year absence, the French Grand Prix made its return to the Formula 1 schedule in 2018.
+In 2021, the race will be held on June 20rd at 9:00 AM EDT on the Circuit Paul Ricard.
+The practice rounds for this race will be held on Friday the 10th, and Saturday the 20th.
 This race is sure to be an interesting one.
 The track hosted its last Formula 1 race in 1990.
 Of course, many things have changed since then.
 There are several coverage options for this race.
 If you are traveling or want to watch international coverage, you will need a VPN.

 Opened in 1970, this course is a crowd favorite.
 That is partially because of the many different types of races held there.
 Those include motorcycle, Semi trucks, Afterwork racing (with normal cars), FRC (Fun Racing Cars), and more.
 That is why many fans of the circuit are glad to see the historic race return.